Hall of Fame

 She then went on to claim Australia’s second Olympic silver in Athens in 2004.

-She had been crowned overall ITU World Cup champion in 1999 and in her Olympic year in 2004 also won silver in the World Championships in Madeira.
+Harrop was crowned ITU World Champion in 1999 and also won silver at the 2004 World Championships in Madeira.

 2009